HomeFoodExerciseGoals & ResultsSuccess StoriesForumShop

 Which tools and resources on WLR do you find most valuable?

-I'm afraid that I only use the food and exercise diaries on WLR.
 These provide me with the raw data from which I have developed my own analytical techniques in relation to progressive weight loss, waistline reduction, and diabetic medication variations.

-Developing and maintaining these have, I find, been the principal day to day motivator keeping me going.
 Of course the various other tools will work for others but for myself I don't use the helpdesk, the interactive forums or the chat rooms.

 I have read one or two of the success stories but more out of curiosity than for motivation, but I'm again sure that these are important for others.